 - 1.1 This paper provides background on the work being undertaken to introduce medicine exemptions for orthoptists; and presents a recommendation for how to progress with the annotation of the Register for this new entitlement. - 1.2 Due to an error, there has been a delay in making the necessary changes to legislation to require orthoptists to gain an annotation on the Register before using the exemptions in their practice.
-The amendment is now expected to be in place in April 2017, although further delays are possible. - 1.3 The Council is invited to agree that it should: - publish the standards for the use of exemptions by orthoptists and begin the process of approving programmes against those standards; and - exercise its discretionary powers to annotate the Register entries of orthoptists who successfully complete approved training in the use of medicine exemptions (should the necessary legislation which would mandate this not be in place at that time).
+The amendment is now expected to be in place in April 2017, although further delays are possible. - 1.3 The Education and Training Committee is invited to agree and recommend to the Council that it should: - publish the standards for the use of exemptions by orthoptists and begin the process of approving programmes against those standards; and - exercise its discretionary powers to annotate the Register entries of orthoptists who successfully complete approved training in the use of medicine exemptions (should the necessary legislation which would mandate this not be in place at that time).